Last updated September 16, 2020

 I have also gotten shirts done in nearby Singapore, but I wasn’t as impressed.
 Kuala Lumpur is better for tailoring.
 I enjoy being out of the spotlight with tailors—for example, some tailors will boast that “Bill Clinton came there”—but I’m not looking for that.

-A funny analogy is like a restaurant where the menu is in English, Russian, Swahili and Chinese, but the food is terrible.
+A funny analogy is like a restaurant where the menu is in English, Russian, Swahili, and Chinese, but the food is terrible.
 I think it’s best to find your own guy, someone who understands your style.
-If I were seeking offshore advice, I’d pick an offshore guy and always work with him—it’s the same thing when it comes to custom suits.
+If I were seeking an offshore service provider, I would pick someone and always work with him—it’s the same thing when it comes to custom suits.

 Best for: Nomads who are looking for a good option and are not based in Asia